 Home and apartment vacancy rates are 8.3% in Brownsville Southeast.
 NeighborhoodScout analysis shows that this rate is lower than 46.7% of the neighborhoods in the nation, approximately near the middle range for vacancies.

-American households most often have a car, and regularly they have two or three.
-But households in the Brownsville Southeast neighborhood buck this trend.
+Most American households own a car or other vehicle.
+Many own two cars or perhaps three.
+In the United States, it is useful to have an automobile not only for commuting, but also for shopping and getting to other services one needs.
+But NeighborhoodScout's analysis revealed that households in the Brownsville Southeast neighborhood have a highly unusual car ownership.
 52.2% of the households in this neighborhood don't own a car at all.
 This is more carless households than NeighborhoodScout found in 98.8% of U.S. neighborhoods.

 If you love row houses and attached homes, you will probably really like the Brownsville Southeast neighborhood.
 The ambiance, the charm, of row houses is something special.
 And in sheer abundance of row houses, this neighborhood truly stands out.
 The real estate here has a higher proportion of row houses and attached homes than nearly any neighborhood in America.
 In fact, 40.1% of the residential real estate here is classified as row houses and attached homes.